-News on the Digital Signature:
+News on the Digital Signature

-· Firma Digital: Justice General Inspection Office.
+- Firma Digital: Justice General Inspection Office.
 Digital Signature.
 (12/19/2007)

-The Justice General Inspection Office (Inspeccion General de Justicia) ordered a new method for the digitalization of any official documents submitted by overseas companies when complying with the Annual Information Rule.
+The Justice General Inspection Office (Inspección General de Justicia) ordered a new method for the digitalization of any official documents submitted by overseas companies when complying with the Annual Information Rule.
 Said documents will be digitized and certified through digital certificates issued by the National Office for Information Technology (Oficina Nacional de Tecnologías de Información).

 The Labor and Social Security Ministry approved Resolution nr.
 1007/07.
 In accordance with it, instructions have been given for the implementation of the digital signature and the National Plan for the Electronic Government, at the above-mentioned Ministry as per Act nr.
 25506 and Decree nr.
 378/05.

-· Digital Signature in criminal proceedings.
+- Digital Signature in criminal proceedings.
 Province of Chubut.
 (12/19/2006)

 The “UNLP Grid” Project is being developed by the National University of La Plata through the Advanced Centre for Information Processing (Centro Superior para el Procesamiento de la Información).

-· Digital signature in the Government Financial Administration is being implemented (01/16/2006)
+- Digital signature in the Government Financial Administration is being implemented (01/16/2006)

 The Treasury Department of the Finance Minister (La Secretaría de Hacienda del Ministerio de Economía y Producción) has determined the digital signature shall be used in the Sistema de Administración Financiera Local Unificado (SLU).
 This system will support the Financial and Administrative Services rendered to the National Public Administration Offices, making it possible a record of the transactions for the purpose of budget formulation.
 The system users can apply for admissions, modifications or drops by means of a digital certificate issued by a Certifying Authority from ONTI.

-Universal Child Allowance (by ANSES – Asignacion Universal por Hijo):
+Universal Child Allowance (by ANSES – Asignación Universal por Hijo):

 Gender Identity: The Law 26743 of May 23, 2012 consolidates the right to recognition of one’s preferred gender identity, with the possibility that it differs from the identity assigned at birth.
 In one year of its enactment, 3000 people changed their names.
 This is a huge change with some challenges on the access to the health system, the education and employment, among others.

 FX Market Regulations: In October 2011, The Federal Administration of Public Revenues issued the General Resolution n° 3210 (Resolución General 3210/2011) (provided by InfoLEG), creating a system of authorizations to allow the sale of foreign currency.
 However, very few of these transactions are approved by that instrument.
 It also had a string of measures that strengthened the restriction of foreign currency purchases, such as prohibitions to buy dollars for individual savings, the conversion into pesos of foreign pensions and a charge to the costs incurred by credit card in other countries, among others.
 This situation causes the emergence of a parallel market and stopped the flight of capitals.
 Actually, there were some rulings that declare the unconstitutionality of that resolution.
 However, is necessary to remind that in Argentina the precedent is not compulsory.

-In January, 2014, through the General Resolution 3583 (AFIP), the Government formalized the authorization for the purchase of dollars for saving to individuals.
+In January, 2014, through the General Resolution 3583 (AFIP), the government formalized the authorization for the purchase of dollars for saving to individuals.
 Such authorization will be carried out, prior authorization from the Federal Public Revenue Administration, with a perception (surcharge) 20 percent to be considered as an advance payment of Income Tax or Personal Property by the quality of taxpayer proceed to acquire.
 It is also contemplated that the perception (surcharge) is not whether those who buy foreign currency for savings makes a bank deposit immobilizing said holding foreign currency for a minimum period which was established in a year.

 In December, 2015, by the Communication A6037 (BCRA), the Government repealed the system of authorizations to allow the sale of foreign currency and sanctioned a set of regulations in order to simplify transactions.
-At present, market operates to allow the sale of foreign currency with no permission requested.
+At present, the market operates to allow the sale of foreign currency with no permission requested.

 - Mariana Lavalle & Mercedes Robba, Reflections on the Issue of Reproductive Health in Argentina: Challenges for Egalitarian Access, 15 Legal Information Management 121 (June 2015).